SoliDry/api-generator/README.md

         });
     }

 }
 ```
-If you don't want to save history every time U running commands add `--no-history` option.
+If you don't want to save history on every run add `--no-history` option.
+If you need to regenerate Module as if it was generated from scratch - use `--regenerate` option.

 There are also more things you can do, about rewinding history:
 - by passing option like this `--merge=9` generator will get back for 9 steps